tinymce/tinymce-docs/_includes/configuration/valid-styles.md

 ## valid_styles

-This option enables you specify the available styles for each element.
-This means you can force ordering and only specific styles will be valid within style attribute values.
-Specify the element name, then it's styles or `*` for all elements.
+This option allows you to specify the available styles for each element.
+This option also forces the ordering of the styles.
+To use this option, specify the element name, then the allowed styles or `*` for all elements.

+By default, `valid_styles` is undefined, therefore all styles are valid.
+If a [`schema`](#schema) is set, `valid_styles` will override relevant parts of the `schema`.

 **Type:** `Object`